1099 guidance for recipients

 What's new this year

-Please be advised that this delay of the implementation of the new reporting requirements under the American Rescue Plan of 2021 does not impact the requirement to issue a Form 1099-K for payments in settlement of third-party network transactions to app-based drivers.
-Specifically, for reportable payment transactions occurring on or after January 1, 2021, for California, you are required to issue a 1099-K if you make annual gross payments of $600 or more in settlement of third-party network transactions and to an app-based driver, regardless of the number of transactions.
+Please be advised that this delay of the implementation of the new reporting requirements does not impact the requirement to issue a Form 1099-K for payments in settlement of third-party network transactions to app-based drivers for California purposes; the $600 threshold still applies to those payments.

 - From payment card transactions (e.g., debit, credit, or stored-value cards).